Clayoquot Sound . . . Keep it Wild!

 We act as peaceful and courageous advocates for all marine and terrestrial life in Clayoquot Sound. »Read More

 A tailings dam has burst at Imperial Metals’ Mount Polley copper-gold mine in Interior BC, spewing about 10 million cubic metres of toxic mine effluent into the Quesnel River system.
 Imperial Metals is the same company considering two mines in the Clayoquot Sound UNESCO Biosphere Reserve.
 Could a similar environmental catastrophe happen here?» Read More

-FOCS is part of a coalition bringing the iconic sculpture Weeping Cedar Woman home to Tofino.
-Carved in 1984, the sculpture celebrates the rallying of Tofino and First Nations against the clearcut logging of Meares Island.
-Fundraising is now over
+The iconic sculpture Weeping Cedar Woman is home in Tofino, awaiting permanent placement.
+Carved in 1984, the sculpture celebrates Tofino and First Nations rallying together against the clearcut logging of Meares Island.
+Fundraising is now